The Teachings of Sathya Sai Baba

 “Happiness is essential for God-realization.
 It is one of the big gateways to Divinity.
 If man is unhappy, this is not just a flaw.
 This is one of the most serious flaws!
 This is an obstacle on the way to self-realization!

-“In most cases people are unhappy because of earthly aspirations, attachments, and joys: they pay too much attention to the earthly.
+“In most cases people are unhappy because of worldly aspirations, attachments, and enjoyments: they pay too much attention to that which is worldly.

 In many cases, the reason for people’s suffering is that only through suffering God can convince them of the necessity of turning inside, into the depth of the multidimensional structure of their organisms, of the necessity of self-examination.
 Without this, such people will never get rid of suffering!
 God is inside, in the depth!
 He heals from there!